 The Stirling Golf Club was founded by five members of the Royal Adelaide Golf Club in 1925 and was originally named Mount Lofty Golf Estate.
-The Proponent's vision is to return to the Stirling Golf Club to its original name; the Mt Lofty Golf Estate.
+The Proponent's vision is to return the Stirling Golf Club to its original name; the Mt Lofty Golf Estate.
 The year 2025 marks its 100th year in operation.
-Completion of the proposed development is sought to align with the club's centenary celebrations.